 I stayed in Otsu city, Shiga prefecture.
 After crossing the Biwako Bridge, I looked at the Biwako Bridge from the Biwako Ohashi Kome Plaza.
-The view of Lake Biwa from the balcony at the second floor was outstanding.
+The view of Lake Biwa from the balcony on the second floor was outstanding.
 At the restaurant, I ate Omi beef.
 It is one of the best beef in Japan.
 Omi beef is raised in the rich nature represented Lake Biwa.
-It is the roots of Tajima cattle that was originally used for aguriculture.
-We call the mix of meat and fat “sashi.”
-Omi beef has fine sashi overall.
-In the Edo periodo, there was a history that it was eaten by Daimyo, and it is still popular now.
+It is the roots of Tajima cattle that were originally used for agriculture.
+We call the mix of meat and fat “Sashi.”
+Omi beef has fine “Sashi” overall.
+In the Edo period, there was a history that was eaten by Daimyo, and it is still popular now.

 I climbed to the mountaintop station of Mt.
 Uchimi (1,105m) by a ropeway.
 From there, I moved to the top of Mt.
 Horai by the lift.
 The highest peak of Mt.
 Horai is 1,174m.
 I could see a sea of clouds and Lake Biwa.
 On sunny days, you can see Lake Biwa, Mt.
 Ibuki, and Mt.
 Hira.
 It was a luxurious space in the sky that can be reached by ropeway.